Communication (COMM)

 PREREQ: COMM 239 OR MUSED 289 OR CONSENT OF INSTRUCTOR

-COMM 294 WEB VIDEO & THE GAME INDUSTRY - GAMEZOMBIE PRACTICUM Repeatable 3 Units
+COMM 294 WEB VIDEO PRACTICUM Repeatable 3 Units

-The GameZombie practicum will provide students the opportunity to produce a globally distributed game media web series, strengthen multimedia production skills, and develop expertise in cutting edge game industry topics.
-Students will greatly enhance their portfolios, industry connectedness, and global web presence by participating in this practicum experience.
+The web video practicum will provide students the opportunity to produce a website and related digital media for subject matter within gaming culture.
+Students strengthen multimedia production skills, develop expertise in cutting edge game industry topics, and will enhance their portfolios, industry connectedness, and global web presence by participating in this practicum experience.

 COMM 296 SPECIAL STUDIES Repeatable 1-3 Units